Accelerating Fault-Tolerant Quantum Computation with Good qLDPC Codes: Low-overhead code surgery

 Next, we sketch the proof for a lower bound on the distance of the deformed code.
 The key idea is to use the technique that establishes an equivalence between errors on the ancilla system and errors on the target blocks; see Fig.~\ref{fig:stickers}(d).
 On each target block, the weight of the equivalent error is upper bounded by the weight of the original error on the ancilla system.
 Consequently, the distance of the deformed code is lower bounded by the distance of the target code.
 We note, however, that an error on the ancilla system may be equivalent to multiple distinct errors on different target blocks, resulting in error amplification.
 In the present protocol, such amplification is tolerable because error correction is performed independently on each target block.
 Finally, we emphasize that the validity of the error equivalence argument assumes that the error weight is below the distance of the R code.
 Therefore, the R code must have sufficiently large distance to ensure fault tolerance.

 \begin{lemma} Suppose the target code is a qLDPC code with constant encoding rate, and the R code is an LDPC code also with constant encoding rate.
 Then, the resulting deformed code supports PCS with constant qubit overhead.
-In particular, the deformed code defined by Eqs.~(\ref{eq:HDX2})~and~(\ref{eq:HDZ2}) is a qLDPC code whose size---that is, the number of rows and columns in its check matrices---scales as $O(k_R k)$.
+In particular, the deformed code defined by Eqs.~(\ref{eq:HDX2})~and~(\ref{eq:HDZ2}) is a qLDPC code {whose length is upper bounded by $(k_R+2n_R)n = O(k_R k)$}.
 This code enables the intended operation: the parallel measurement of an identical set of up to $k$ logical operators, specified by $\alpha J_Z$, across $k_R$ target blocks.
 Moreover, if $H_R$ is full-rank, the distance of the deformed code satisfies $d_D \geq \min\{d, d_R\}$. \end{lemma}

 See Appendix~\ref{app:PCS} for the proof.